The Bandwidth and Window of Fiber Optic Cable

-For fiber optic cables, theoretically speaking, its bandwidth is infinitely high, transmission capacity is infinitely large and the transmission distance is infinitely far.
+For fiber optic cable, theoretically speaking, its bandwidth is infinitely high, transmission capacity is infinitely large and the transmission distance is infinitely far.
 Besides, optical fiber cable is also light in weight, and all of these features make it an ideal medium for data transmission, which is capable of transmitting unlimited telephone and TV signal.
 However, in the current application of optical cable, the result is far from the theory.
 Regardless of the fragile physical properties of silicon, the transmission capability of fiber optic cable has opened a few windows.

 In May 2002, the ITU-T organization divided the fiber optical communication system into six bands as O, E, S, C, L and U6.
 Multi-mode optical fiber at 850nm is known as the first window, single-mode optical fiber at O band is referred to as the second band.
 C band is called as the third window, L band is the forth window and E band is the fifth window.
 The following table shows the wavelength bands for both multimode fiber optic cable and single-mode fiber optic cable.